alexhorner/WD-DX4000/Install.md

 ![Debian Installer GRUB](./img/afterbios.jpg?raw=true)

 Place your USB keyboard aside (don't unplug).
-We are now goint to use your normal keyboard with PuTTY.
+We are now going to use your normal keyboard with PuTTY.

 Press enter on the `Serial Console install` option.